Datafable/gbif-dataset-metrics/README.md

 ## Rationale

-The [Global Biodiversity Information Facility (GBIF)](http://www.gbif.org) facilitates access to ... species occurrence datasets, collectively holding ... records. **Dataset pages** on the GBIF website show metadata, a map of georeferenced occurrences, some basic statistics, and a paged table of download events.
-If a user wants to know what a dataset contains, he/she has to filter/page through a table of occurrences or download the data.
+The [Global Biodiversity Information Facility (GBIF)](http://www.gbif.org) facilitates access to over 12,370 species occurrence datasets, collectively holding more than 528 million records. **Dataset pages** on the GBIF website currently show dataset metadata, a map of georeferenced occurrences, some basic statistics, and a paged table of download events.
+If a user wants to know more about the occurrences a dataset contains, he/she has to filter/page through a table of occurrences or download the data.
 Neither are convenient ways to get quick insights or assess the fitness for use.

 ## Result

 For the [2015 GBIF challenge](http://gbif.challengepost.com/), we have developed a proof of concept for **enhancing GBIF dataset pages with aggregated occurrence metrics**.
-These metrics are visualized as stacked bar charts - showing the distribution of basis of record, coordinates, multimedia, and taxa matched with the GBIF backbone - as well as an interactive taxonomy partition and a downloads chart.
+These metrics are visualized as stacked bar charts - showing the occurrence distribution for basis of record, coordinates, multimedia, and taxa matched with the GBIF backbone - as well as an interactive taxonomy partition and a downloads chart.
 Metrics that score particularly well are highlighted as achievements.
-Collectively this new information not only informs the user what a dataset contains and if it is fit for use, but also helps data publishers discover what aspects could be improved.
+Collectively these features not only inform the user what a dataset contains and if it is fit for use, but also help data publishers discover what aspects could be improved.

 ![Screenshot](documentation/images/screenshot.png)